Southern DHB Gastroenterology Services

 The intestines consist of the small intestine (duodenum, jejunum and ileum – different sections of small intestine) and the large intestine (colon).
 As food passes through the small intestine, nutrients are broken down and absorbed.
 When it passes into the colon, water is absorbed.
 The waste that is left is passed as faeces (poo).

-The liver is roughly the size of a football and is on your right side just under your ribs.
-It stores vitamins, sugar and iron which are used by cells in the body for energy.
-It also clears the body of waste products and drugs, produces substances that are used to help blood clot and aid the immune system, and produces bile which aids in digestion.
+The liver is the largest internal organ and is on your right side just under your ribs.
+It stores vitamins, sugar and iron, which are used by cells in the body for energy.
+It also clears the body of waste products and drugs, produces substances that are used to help blood clot and aid the immune system, and produces bile to aid digestion.

 Referrals to the gastroenterology service must be made via your General Practitioner or other hospital departments.